Adampi210/ECE60131_final_project_apiasecz/README.md

 cd experiment
 ```

-A. Centralized Baseline
+A. **Centralized Baseline**
-Run the centralized training to establish a baseline for training performance.
+Run the centralized training as a baseline for training performance.

 ```bash
 python central.py
 ```
 the following flags can be adjusted when running the centralized training script:

 ```--config```: Choose the Mamba configuration (e.g., pure_ssm_1_layer, pure_ssm_2_layer, pure_ssm_4_layer).

 ```--n_epochs```: Set the number of training epochs (default: 1).